 |Sherwood Foresters (Notts and Derby Regiment)||2767

-His Medal Card shows he was awarded the Victory, British War and 15 Star medals and that he entered France on 1 March 1915.
+He was awarded the Victory, British War and 15 Star medals and he entered France on 1 March 1915.

 ANOTHER CRICH SHERWOOD FALLS

 News was received this week by Mr and Mrs Sherbrooke Crookes, of Plaistow Green Farm, Crich, that Private Percy Brann fell in action on 5 March.
 Private Brann’s sister at Reading sent a letter in which she says: "It is with deep sorrow that I have to inform you that this morning we had a letter from the chaplain of the – Battalion Sherwood Foresters, telling us that my dear brother Percy was killed in action on 5 March, and that he only lived a few minutes before his life was laid down for his country.
 It came as a great shock to us all, and especially to mother, and I know you will extend your sympathy to us.
 His commanding officer said that he was a brave soldier and one who will be greatly missed.
 He eagerly anticipated coming back to you when this terrible war was over."

 Mr and Mrs and Miss Crookes received a letter from Private Brann, written the day before he fell, and he said he was in the best of health.
 "Will Curzon is home now then," he wrote.
 "Well, he has done his bit, there's no mistake about it, and it's a bad job to lose a limb.
 I see there are two or three more from Crich who enlisted at the same time as I did who have been killed."
 Private Brann whose home is at Reading, was with Mr Crookes for about 14 months prior to the outbreak of war, and was almost regarded as a son.